-The Price Paid for My Dream—The Heart’s Voice of a Guest Worker Abroad – Return to God
+The Price Paid for My Dream—The Heart’s Voice of a Guest Worker – Return to God

 One day in December of 2016, I opened the computer as ever, preparing to have a webcam chat with my child.
-After it connected, my mother-in-law pointed at me and said to my child, “This is your dad.
-Call him quickly.”
-However, she avoided the webcam, unwilling to see me.
+After it connected, my mother-in-law pointed at me and said to my child, “This is your daddy.
+Call him daddy quickly.”
+However, my child avoided the webcam, unwilling to see me.
 Then my mother-in-law tried again to persuade her to chat with me, and I also called her in front of the screen.
 But suddenly, my child said, “No, I don’t know him.”
 At the moment when I heard that, I was stunned.
 I simply felt my nose twitched and tears nearly started falling.
-Fearing that my family would notice, I tried to be casual about it, saying, “No matter; maybe next time.”
+Fearing that my family would notice, I tried to be casual about it, saying, “No matter, maybe next time.”

 After finishing the webcam chat, I couldn’t hold back my tears any longer.
-It had never occurred to me that my three-year-old child actually said such a word as “I don’t know him.”
-In that instant, I felt really grieved.
+It had never occurred to me that my two-year-old child actually said such words as “I don’t know him.”
+In that instant, I felt grieved, really grieved.
 In order to create a happy life for my family, however hard my work and however great the pressure, I had never cried.
-But today, my child’s word … her word shattered my dream, and I felt these two years of hardship and toil became totally meaningless.
-At that time, lying on the bed, I feebly thought back on every bit of these years …
+But today, my child’s words … her words shattered my dream, and I felt these two years of hardship and toil became totally meaningless.
+At that time, lying on the bed feebly, I thought back on every little detail along the way …

-I don’t know when, and there arose a craze for working abroad in my hometown.
+I don’t know when, but at some point there arose a craze for working abroad in my hometown.
 Seeing my relatives and some friends around me had earned some money through working in Japan, I was unable to resist the temptation, thinking to myself, “I’m no worse than them.
-Moreover, I have a skill.
+I have a skill.
 I need only to endure hardships, and I will surely make a fortune after several years of struggling.
-Meanwhile, as a man, it’s my responsibility to give my family a happy life.”
-So, after discussing with my family members, I chose to work abroad.
+Moreover, as a man, it is my responsibility to give my family a happy life.”
+So, after discussing it with my family members, I chose to work abroad.

-In May of 2014, I had made all the arrangements for it.
+By May of 2014, I had made all the arrangements for working abroad.
 Then, with my family and friends’ expectations for me, I boarded a plane to Japan.
 Looking at the blue sky through the cabin window, I was extremely excited.
 It was the first time that I fought abroad for my dream.
 I thought: As long as I’m willing to work hard and manage to repay the housing loan in a year, then I will be able to save money beginning from the second year.
-Afterward, I can buy some storefronts for rent or to start a restaurant business myself.
-Gradually, our life will become happier and happier.
+Afterward, I can buy some storefronts to rent out or to start a restaurant business myself.
+Gradually, our life will be happier and happier.

 Two hours later, the plane arrived at Hiroshima Airport.
-I was dumbfounded immediately as soon as I landed.
+I was dumbfounded immediately after stepping off the plane.
 The surrounding men all spoke Japanese, and I couldn’t understand any of their words.
 It was not until I saw my boss at the exit that I breathed a sigh of relief.
 Seeing my boss drive a BMW to pick me up, I was somewhat excited, thinking that my working place should also be good since the boss was so rich.
-At that time, those flourishing and bustling cities, like Osaka, Kobe, Nagoya, began to flicker in my mind, dazzling and inimitably brilliant.
+At that time, those flourishing, bustling, and dazzling cities, like Osaka, Kobe, Nagoya, began to flicker in my mind.
 What will my working place be like?
-I suppose it, at the very least, should be a building with hotel suites. … I was dreaming excitedly in the car.
+It, at the very least, should be a building with hotel suites. … I dreamed excitedly in the car.

-So Great Was the Distance Between Dream and Reality
+So Great Was the Distance Between My Dream and the Reality

 After an hour and a half or so, my boss told me with gestures that in front of us was the city where I would work.
-Looking up at everything around me, I didn’t see the expected high buildings or flourishing cities of feasting and revelry.
-Instead, the street grew constantly narrower so that I just felt myself entering a remote county town.
+Looking up at everything around me, I didn’t see the expected high buildings or a flourishing city.
+Instead, the streets grew constantly narrower and I felt as though I was entering a remote county town.
 At this time, my heart sank.
 When the car stopped, I was stunned.
-I was greeted by a store over 100 square meters.
+I was greeted by a restaurant just over 100 square meters.
 Is this the place where I’ll realize my dream?
 I was at a loss whether to cry or to laugh, but I had to face the reality.
 After I was settled, I was informed that I would be paid only 180,000 yen every month.
 Excluding the rent, living expenses, the utilities, and other miscellaneous expenses, there would be not much left.
-At that moment, a sudden chill overcame me.
-However, thinking that I left home with my family’s expectations and with high aspirations, in order for my family to live a happy life, I determined to keep it up anyhow.
+My enthusiasm dampened at once.
+However, thinking that I left home with my family’s expectations and with high aspirations, in order for my family to live a happy life, I determined to carry on anyhow.

-After coming to work, because I did not know Japanese, many problems in my work and life defied solution.
+After I started to work, because I did not know Japanese, many problems in my work and life defied solution.
 I was thus very worried.
-I couldn’t understand what others said nor make myself understood.
+I couldn’t understand what others said or make myself understood.
 These practical difficulties I confronted pained me a little.
-What’s more, seeing the goods in supermarkets were all priced at a few hundred or over one thousand yen, even a handful of leeks priced over one hundred yen, I felt more distressed.
-I often pedaled my bicycle, traveling long distances, just for finding cheaper ones.
-When resting from my labors, I would take food home from restaurants, and then simply make some noodles for dinner.
-At times, having worked hard for a whole day, I had no appetite and didn’t feel inclined to eat after a few mouthfuls of food.
-Occasionally, when I was busy with work, I even missed meals.
-My weight was reduced by 10 kilograms in two months.
-Later, I began to have a stomachache.
-Sometimes I suffered so much that sweat dripped from my face; yet I could only grit my teeth and persevere.
+What’s more, the goods in the supermarkets were all priced at hundreds or thousands of yen, and even a handful of leeks would cost over one hundred yen.
+I felt upset about this.
+I often pedaled my bicycle, traveling long distances, just for finding cheaper goods.
+When resting from my labors, I would take food home from the restaurant or whip up some noodles for dinner.
+At times, having worked hard for a whole day, I had no appetite and would eat only a few mouthfuls of food.
+Occasionally, when I was too busy with the restaurant business, I even didn’t have time for a meal.
+My weight was reduced by 10 kg in two months.
+Later, I began to get a pain in my stomach.
+Sometimes I suffered so much that sweat dripped from my face, yet I could only grit my teeth and persevere.
 In order to earn more money, I usually worked overtime.
 Having stood for over ten hours every day, I was so tired that I had a sore back.
 Moreover, as time went by, the veins in my legs became swollen and painful.
 Despite working like hell and living frugally, I still failed to earn much money when half a year was over.
-I hence got somewhat discouraged: If this continues, I will be unable to repay the debts, not to mention living a happy life.
+I got somewhat discouraged: If this continues, I will be unable to repay the mortgage, not to mention giving my family a happy life.
 The language barrier, the pressure of being in debt, and bodily discomfort—all of this assailed me with pain and depression.
-Many a time I was desirous to return home, but whenever I thought of my child to be born soon and my wife full of hope for me, as well as the debts to be paid, I had no choice but to grit my teeth and carry on with the work.
+Many a time I was desirous to return home, but when I thought of my child to be born soon and my wife full of expectations of me, as well as the mortgage to be paid, I had no choice but to grit my teeth and continue with the work.

 In November of 2014, my child was born and I was finally a dad.
-I felt exceedingly excited, itching to fly back home to see her and keep my wife company.
+I felt exceedingly excited, itching to fly back home to see my child and keep my wife company.
 However, as a new worker here, I didn’t have a vacation to go back yet.
 Therefore, I could only bury my yearning for them in my heart and stay here to continue making money.
 After my child was born, I watched her photos every day and felt myself full of juice.
-I told myself that I had to strive to earn money so she could grow up happily and joyfully since birth.
+I told myself that I had to strive to earn more money so my child could grow up happily and joyfully since birth.
 Hence, I requested to work overtime on my own initiative.
-The boss said I would break down if I went on like this, but I thought it was nothing for me to suffer the pain and exhaustion, as long as I could earn money.
-Thus, from the time when my child was born until when she was able to creep and then to walk, never had I gone back.
-In this way, I had been striving hard for my dream and never stopped my steps.
-But today, when she said, “I don’t know him,” I really felt all the painstaking effort I had made appeared meaningless.
-All the price I had paid actually brought me pain and no happiness to anyone, including myself.
+The boss said I would break down if I went on like this.
+But it was nothing for me to suffer the pain and exhaustion, as long as I could earn more money.
+Thus, from the time my child was born until then, during which she had learned to creep and walk, I had never gone back and never stopped striving hard for my dream.
+But today, when my child said, “I don’t know him,” I really felt all the painstaking effort I had made appeared meaningless.
+All the price I had paid actually brought me pain; it brought no happiness to anyone, including myself.

-Reflections After My Child’s Word Striking My Heart
+Reflections After My Child’s Words Struck My Heart

-In the following days, my child’s word echoed inside my head every day.
+In the following days, my child’s words echoed inside my head every day.
 Besides, my wife also blamed me for not having accompanied her when she needed me most.
-Thinking back, since I came to Japan, my thoughts were all fixed on how to earn money and my heart was entangled with sundry cumbersome things, such that I was in no mood to consider my family’s feelings at all.
-But I, as a husband and a father, had done my utmost to give my family a good life.
-There was nothing wrong with what I did, but why such a result of today?
-I felt myself limp and weak, losing my life direction.
-Just then, I was told by my colleague that our store would change hands.
+Thinking back, since I came to Japan, my thoughts had been fixed on how to earn money and I had been entangled with all sorts of trivial things, such that I was in no mood to consider my family’s feelings at all.
+But I, as a husband and a father, had done my utmost to give my family a good life; there was nothing wrong with what I did.
+But why were things like this?
+I felt myself limp and weak and lost my life direction.
+Just then, I was told by my colleague that our restaurant was going to change hands.
 The news hit me like another thunderbolt out of a clear sky.
 Can I continue to work here when we have a new boss?
-My work visa will expire before long; can I extend it?
+My work visa will expire before long; can I renew it successfully?
 If not, I will have no choice but to return home.
 What should I do then?
 All of this was beyond my control, and I suddenly felt somewhat at a loss.
-Only then did I perceive the fact that actually I merely possessed dreams, but nothing more, and I could control nothing in actual life.
+Only then did I perceive the fact that I merely possessed a dream and I could control nothing in actual life.

 One day in January of 2017, as I was surfing WeChat, feeling bored, a friend who believed in God sent a message to me and asked what had become of me.
 Thereupon we started to talk and I poured all my distress out.
-Then my friend asked me, “What have you gained in the process of obsessively pursuing happy life?
+Then my friend asked me, “What have you gained in the process of obsessively pursuing a happy life?
 And what have you lost?
-Even though your dream comes true, will you feel real happiness?”
-My friend’s questions spoke to my heart instantly.
+Even if your dream comes true, will you feel real happiness?”
+My friend’s questions spoke right to my heart.
 It is true!
 I work so desperately, but what have I got?
 And what have I lost?
-In these three years I have skimped and saved, worked overtime, and thus got some money in return.
+In these three years I have skimped on everything, worked overtime, and thus got some money in return.
 Nonetheless, my health has been deteriorating.
-I have lost health and missed the chance of accompanying my family, and my life has also become increasingly stressful.
+I have lost my health and been unable to accompany my family, and my life has also become increasingly stressful.
 Now even my own child disowns me.
-Over these past few years, I not only fail to obtain happiness but have been plunged into deeper misery.
+Over these past few years, I not only have failed to obtain happiness but have been plunged into deeper misery.